 |Use an existing AWS customer account||This is not an Optimized account and customer pays Amazon for usage.||Click here|

 |Migrate my account to CenturyLink for consolidated billing and Platform Support||This is a Cloud Optimized option.
 Provided Amazon has approved the account transfer, this allows an existing customer account to move under CenturyLink's care.||Click Here|

 |Create a new AWS account for consolidated billing and Platform Support||This is a Cloud Optimized option.
 Initiates the new account creation process, enabling the customer to immediately enter CenturyLink's care without prior approval from AWS.||This page|

 Any Amazon Web Service offering is available through CenturyLink.

-- Data Access Certain AWS Management Console reports will be restricted because they will not provide accurate representation of pricing, CenturyLink-provided discounts, or managed costs.
-Fully Hardened have access to use Cloud Application Manager's Analytics tool for usage details that would have been provided by AWS Billing Services such as Cost Explorer.
+Data Access Certain AWS Management Console reports will be restricted because they will not provide accurate representation of pricing, CenturyLink-provided discounts, or managed costs.
+Optimized accounts have access to use Cloud Application Manager's Analytics and Monitoring tools for usage details that would have been provided by AWS Billing Services such as Cost Explorer and to offer our customers visibility into the status of their environment.
 Additionally, customers will not be given access to consolidated data within the CenturyLink-owned Master Payers.